microsoft/vscode-python-devicesimulator/README.md

 1. Make sure that when you type _python_ in a terminal, the command is recognized and you have the correct version.
 The easiest way to do it is to select the "Add to PATH" option directly when you install Python.
 Otherwise you can search how to insert it manually.
 2. You can choose to see the prompt or not by changing the extension configurations.
-3. To be able to run the file on your physical device, it should either be named code.py or main.py.